go-doudou/go-doudou.github.io/docs/guide/README.md

 # Introduction
-Go-doudou（doudou pronounce /dəudəu/）is a gossip protocol based decentralized microservice framework.
+Go-doudou（doudou pronounce /dəudəu/）is a lightweight golang microservice development framework.
 It supports monolith service application as well.
 Currently, it supports RESTful service only.

 ### Why?
 #### Background